linode/docs/docs/products/tools/marketplace/guides/secure-your-server/index.md

 {{< content "marketplace-custom-domain-fields-shortguide">}}

 - **Email address:** The start of authority (SOA) email address for this server.
 This is a required field if you want the installer to create DNS records.
 - **Send email from domain:** If you'd like to be able to send email from the custom domain you optionally configured, select **Yes**.
-This configures the related DNS-records, allows relevant ports within the internal firewall, and sets your rDNS.
+This configures the related DNS records, allows traffic through relevant ports within the internal firewall, and sets the rDNS.
 It does not configure any email software or guarantee email deliverability.

     {{< content "email-warning-shortguide" >}}